Social Security (United States): Primary Insurance Amount and Monthly Benefit Amount calculations

 The PIA computation formula for disabled workers parallels that for retired workers except the AIME is based on fewer years to reflect disablement before age 62.
 The monthly benefit amount of a disabled worker is 100 percent of PIA.

 Benefits for spouses, children, and widow(er)s depend on the PIAs of a spouse or a deceased spouse.
 Aged spouse and divorced spouse beneficiaries can receive up to 50 percent of the PIA.
 Survivor benefit rates are higher and aged widow(er)s and aged surviving divorced spouses can receive 100 percent of the PIA.

 Federal, state and local employees who have elected (when they could) NOT to pay FICA taxes are eligible for a reduced FICA benefits and full Medicare coverage if they have more than forty quarters of qualifying Social Security covered work.
-To minimize the Social Security payments to those who have not contributed to FICA for 35+ years and are eligible for federal, state and local benefits, which are usually more generous, Congress passed the Windfall Elimination Provision, WEP.
-The WEP provision will not eliminate all Social Security or Medicare eligibility if the worker has 40 quarters of qualifying income, but calculates the benefit payments by reducing the 90% multiplier in the first PIA bendpoint to 40–85% depending on the number of Years of Coverage.
+To minimize the Social Security payments to those who have not contributed to FICA for 35+ years and are eligible for federal, state and local benefits, which are usually more generous, the U.S. Congress passed the Windfall Elimination Provision (WEP).
+The WEP provision does not eliminate all Social Security or Medicare eligibility if the worker has 40 quarters of qualifying income, but calculates the benefit payments by reducing the 90% multiplier in the first PIA bendpoint to 40–85% depending on the number of Years of Coverage.
 Foreign pensions are subject to WEP.

 A special minimum benefit, based on an alternative PIA calculation, is available for some workers with long careers but low earnings.
-However, it is rarely higher than the regularly-computed PIA and thus few workers qualify for the special minimum benefit.
-Only 32,000 individuals received the special minimum benefit in 2019.
+However, it is rarely higher than the regularly computed PIA and thus few workers qualify for the special minimum benefit.
+32,000 individuals received the special minimum benefit in 2019.

 The benefits someone is eligible for are potentially so complicated that potential retirees should consult the Social Security Administration directly for advice.
 Many questions are addressed and at least partially answered on many online publications and online calculators.